-This funding will leverage an additional \$2,500 in funding from OER to support an Energy Fellow (University of Rhode Island student) for February - December 2020.
-The Energy Fellow will assist with outreach and engagement to the farm community regarding energy management as well as targeting other traditionally underserved and hard to reach audiences.
+This funding will leverage an additional \$2,500 in funding from OER to support an Energy Fellow (University of Rhode Island student) for February - December 2021.
+The Energy Fellow will assist with outreach, engagement, and resource creation for the farm community regarding energy management as well as targeting other traditionally underserved and hard to reach audiences.
+Additionally, the Energy Fellow will provide some outreach and pubic engagement support to OER's existing Community Solar program and other energy justice initiatives.

-This is a professional development opportunity for the Energy Fellow, who will be guided by University of Rhode Island, OER, and National Grid staff.
-The farm outreach campaign will build on the foundational work by the 2019 Energy Fellow, Abbie Hasenfus.
-This includes continuation of managing the social media accounts, building on relationships with farmers established in 2019, and updating marketing materials for 2020 programs.
-Additional work will be conducted to develop relationships and materials to support the energy/environmental justice community.
+This is a professional development opportunity for the Energy Fellow, who will be guided by University of Rhode Island and OER staff.
+The farm outreach campaign will build on the foundational work done by the previous two energy fellows.
+This will include continuation of managing the social media accounts, developing new relationships with farmers not previously engaged, and updating marketing materials for 2021 programs and supporting potential applicants.
+Additional work will be conducted to develop case studies (both written and video, conditions permitting) and materials to support, educate, and engage the agricultural community.
+Work on the Community Solar program and energy justice initiatives will comprise public outreach, meeting attendance and note taking, and materials review and preparation.